-Arcane Mage DPS Easy Mode — Battle for Azeroth (BfA) 8.1
+Arcane Mage DPS Easy Mode — Dragonflight 10.0.7

-On this page, we explain how to easily play Arcane Mage in World of Warcraft — Battle for Azeroth (BfA) 8.1, using the simplest rotation, talent tree, stat priority, gear setup, etc., without sacrificing performance.
+On this page, we explain how to easily play Arcane Mage in World of Warcraft — Dragonflight 10.0.7, using the simplest rotation, talent tree, stat priority, gear setup, etc., without sacrificing performance.

 This section is intended for players who are new to the game or class, have no intentions of raiding Mythic difficulty, or simply want a more straightforward way to play their specialization without being overwhelmed by the numerous priorities and active abilities that need to be taken into consideration for optimal play.

 Arcane is a great Swiss Army Knife that has a complete toolkit to approach any situation.
-It provides great burst as well as impressive cleave and AoE.
-It is also hyper mobile and comes equipped with a variety of defensive spells and cooldowns.
-In this section we will be focusing on a setup that minimizes the amount of buttons and reactivity necessary without unduly compromising overall damage output.
+It provides great burst as well as impressive AoE.
+It is also hypermobile and comes equipped with a variety of defensive spells and cooldowns.
+In this section, we will be focusing on a setup that minimizes the number of buttons and reactivity necessary without unduly compromising overall damage output.

 These choices are optimized for ease of use.
 Although some talents might offer marginally higher gains when played perfectly, these same talents often result in damage losses when utilized by many players.
 These talents aim to present the best setup that has very little punishment for unfamiliarity or mistakes.